 The BAE Fabrication Shop offers support services through the design and fabrication of equipment.
 After an initial safety training, students are welcome to use any of the shop's tools and machines.
 The shop is located at 1329 Bainer Hall.
 To see a full list of equipment and services, click here to visit the BAE Shop page.

 Open 24 hours a day, 7 days a week, the Analytical Chemistry Lab in 1322B Bainer Hall serves BAE students in need of data acquisition and analysis.
-The Lab is managed by Kameron Chun and is open to all students after an initial safety training.
+The Lab is open to all students after an initial safety training.
 See more here.

 Students are also able to use the 3D printer, laser cutter and water cutter in the Engineering Student Design Center (ESDC).
 The ESDC facilities include the Student Machine Shop (1220 Bainer Hall) and the Specialty CNC Machine Shop (1230 Bainer Hall).
 These spaces offer a wide rang of resources in addition to the the 3D printer, laser cutter and water cutter including a machine shop, electronics lab, wood shop, and additive manufacturing space.
 The center is open to all College of Engineering students.